nikhilbandi1/Form/README.md

 Form which inputs about favourite sport and stores it in mysql database.
-Languages used: PHP, HTML and CSS
+Languages used: PHP,SQL, HTML and CSS